Terms and Concepts

 Staying Aware: Propaganda and Disinformation

 Propaganda is described to be dissemination of information to influence public opinion by Britannica.
 How is it is done?
-You can find its use in advertising, entertainment, journalism, in your government, and even in your education.
-SFU Library has 8 ways to spot disinformation; consider the source, read beyond the headlines, check the author, check the supporting sources, check the date of publication, is it satire, check the biases, and ask an expert.
-It can be hard to always find a trust worthy source but making sure you are take that moment to look deeper into what you are reading or hearing is the first the step.
+You can find its use in advertisement, entertainment, journalism, in your government, and even in your education.
+Now what is Disinformation?
+Disinformation is described as is false information deliberately spread to deceive people.
+SFU Library has 8 ways to spot disinformation; 1. consider the source, 2. read beyond the headlines, 3. check the author, 4. check the supporting sources, 5. check the date of publication, 6. is it satire, 7. check the biases, and 8. ask an expert.
+It can be hard to always find a trust worthy source but making sure you take a moment to look deeper into what you are reading or hearing is the first the step.

 Leaders and people with power have been using propaganda to their advantage for years, it is nothing new.
 The first World War brought the popularity of propaganda in the United States, between the years of 1914 to 1918, war propaganda was nearly unavoidable; Posters, leaflets, short films, and even door to door campaigning.
-War bonds and enlistment posters are the ones you'll see a lot during this time, when one bought a war bond they were helping fund the military and the fight.
-By the end of WW1 approximately 12 million bonds were bought.
-During World War 2 posters about women helping during the war times were everywhere, the most famous of them al being "Rosie the Riveter" telling women that they can help.
+War bonds and enlistment posters are just a couple of the ways utilized during this time.
+When one bought a war bond they were helping fund the military and the fight, by the end of WW1 approximately 12 million bonds were bought.
+During World War 2 posters about women helping during the war times were everywhere, the most famous of them all being "Rosie the Riveter" telling women that they can help.
 From 1940 to 1945 the percentage of women in the U.S. workforce increased, nearly one out of every four married women worked outside the home.

 Along with propaganda, disinformation follows shortly behind.
-Disinformation is false information deliberately spread to deceive people, according to MIT false information is 70 percent more likely to be spread.
-Those in power use false information for their own gain hoping that people's fear, anger, or trustingness toward that leader is strong enough to stop them from questioning if its true.
-Some examples in recent years would; be the Trump administration spreading disinformation about his loss in 2020, the Bush administration's claims about the Hussein's regime, false stories of U.S. soldiers, and limitations put on coverage about the war casualties during the second Iraq War, and the Hitler's claims again the Jewish people.
+According to MIT false information is 70 percent more likely to be spread.
+Those in power use false information for their own gain hoping that people's fear, anger, or gullibility towards leaders is strong enough to stop them from questioning if its true.
+Some examples in recent years would; be the Trump administration spreading disinformation about his loss in 2020, the Bush administration's claims about the Hussein's regime, false stories of U.S. soldiers, and limitations put on coverage about the war casualties during the second Iraq War, and the Hitler's claims against the Jewish people.

-So many people fall for the lies and manipulation from those in power and don't even try to find the correct information.
+So many people fall for the lies and manipulation from those in power and don't even try to find the correct information, or when faced with information that doesn't aline with what they already know they deny it.
 There's a saying that I often think about "if you don't know history, it's as if you were born yesterday, if you were born yesterday then any leader can tell you anything."
 This quote reminds me how important it is to know about the past.
 History will always repeat itself, knowing which side of it you are on is what's important.
-So remember to look farther into the truth, look at different sources, different biases, and always fact check before making a stand.
+So remember to look farther into the truth, look at different sources, different biases, and always fact check before making a stance.

 Comments